 ISBN: 8633118

-Evro Giunti picked up publishing the Potter books - this time only in the Latin alphabet; soft and hardcover books are available by this publisher.
-I really like the tall hardcovers and do plan on completing this set.
+Evro Giunti picked up publishing the Potter books - this time only in the Latin alphabet; soft and hardcover books were available by this publisher.
+I really like the tall hardcovers and wanted to complete this set.
+However, there was a publisher change!

 Hari Poter i Kamen Mudrosti